 Visiting an esthetician to check on the health of your skin is important.
 However, on a regular basis, you can take matters into your own hands and exfoliate your face at home.
 The first step is to remove your makeup and cleanse the face with a daily face wash.
 You won’t want to exfoliate then cleanse, because starting with a clean base is the key to exfoliation.
 Cleansing will remove lingering dead skin cells, excess oils, and daily grime from your face to present a clean base before you dig deeper into the pores.

 After everything’s been wiped away, apply an exfoliant by using clean fingertips, a washcloth, or exfoliating brush.
 Gently work it into the skin in small, circular motions to stimulate blood flow without causing irritation.
 Never scrub the face because this may cause small tears in the skin and leave behind acne scarring.
 It’s important to use skincare that has the power to create healthier-looking skin, while conditioning it at the same time.

-After exfoliating, you’ll want to hydrate skin with a clinical strength product like our DermalQuench Collection.
+After exfoliating, you’ll want to hydrate skin with a clinical strength product.
 This clinic inspired oxygen booster treatment infuses skin with deep and lasting hydration, plumping it to smooth lines and wrinkles.
 Next, apply any treatment serums that address specific skin concerns like acne or wrinkles, and follow with the right moisturizer for your skin type.